*Notice: Subject to change.

-- Increases muscle gain by 70% over whey hydrolysate (Demling RH, 2000).
+- Increases muscle gains by 70% over whey hydrolysate (Demling RH, 2000).

-- Doubles fat loss over whey hydrolysate (Demling RH, 2000).
+- Doubles fat loss over whey hydrolysate (Demling RH, 2000)

 Highly Branched Cyclic Dextrin

 Highly branched cyclic dextrin uniquely provides high-performance energy without spiking insulin.* It increases work capacity, decreases stress hormones, increases muscle pumps, and promotes advanced active rehydration.* Learn More

 Isomaltulose is a low-glycemic carbohydrate from beet juice that promotes active rehydration and improves fat oxidation, prompting the body to burn fat for energy.* Learn More

 Amount Per Serving % Daily Value

 Contains Milk Ingredients.

 Science and experience show that "protein pulses" make the body hyper-responsive to protein, which is why we recommend using this approach.
 For best effects, you have to consume Mag-10® doses in a way to achieve at least two or three sizable protein spikes per day with enough time in-between doses to allow the body to return to baseline.
 In practice, this means allowing at least three or four hours between Mag-10® doses.*

 The increased rate of protein utilization you'll experience from Mag-10® pulses will help you gain muscle, lose fat, and recover much faster than you've ever experienced before.*